Level launches a mobile banking app offering 1% cash back on debit purchases, 2.10% APY – TechCrunch

 However, where it’s lacking is in the more robust bill, expense and goal planning features offered by other banking apps like Simple, Empower or N26, for example, which help users better plan for both recurring expenses as well as long-term goals.

 However, like most (but not all) of the digital banks operating today in the U.S., Level itself is not a bank.
-Its customers’ funds are actually held in FDIC-insured accounts (up to $250K) through Evolve Bank & Trust.
-Level, meanwhile, provides the technology, the customer-facing experience, and banking services.
+Its customers’ funds are actually held in FDIC-insured accounts (up to $250,000) through Evolve Bank & Trust.
+Level, meanwhile, provides the technology, the customer-facing experience and banking services.

 “Level was built to challenge the status quo in banking and put an end to the era of big banks holding people’s money while giving them no interest, a clunky app experience, and frustrating customer service,” said Level founder and CEO Bryce Galen, in a statement.
 “Level is able to give customers dramatically better rewards and interest, a design-forward app, and superior customer support.
 Our goal is to revolutionize the way people engage with their finances on a daily basis,” he added.

-Level is available today on both iOS and Android, after first signing up on levelbank.com
+Level is available today on both iOS and Android, after first signing up on levelbank.com.